 For the children who were at home, we provided weekly home learning plans and support with their learning.
 We are extremely grateful to those families who completed the learning set.

-From 3rd September, school has opened again for all children.
-We are so pleased to have our whole Crowle Primary Academy family back again and are following the government guidance to keep our children as safe as possible.
+From 3rd September, school opened again for all children.
+We were so pleased to have our whole Crowle Primary Academy family back again and followed the government guidance to keep our children as safe as possible.
 You can find the Rose Learning Trust risk assessment along with other information in the downloads section.

 - A high temperature - this means they feel hot to touch on their chest or back (you do not need to measure their temperature)

 - A new continuous cough - this means coughing for more than an hour, or 3 or more coughing episodes in 24 hours (if they usually have a cough, it may be worse than normal)

 - A loss or change to their sense of smell or taste - this means they have noticed they cannot smell or taste anything, or things smell or taste different to normal